xapicohort/team-captivate-jslibrary/README.md

 12/9 1.1.3  Removed the need  to put init(); in the captivate (eliminating former step 1 which has been now edited out of this readme).
 It is now called in the wrapper itself after a 1 millisecond delay to ensure all other files have loaded prior.

 Added paramater parmams.removeMobilePlayButton when set to true the defaul white screen with the play button on mobile is exected.

+12/10 1.2
+  -Found a way to always parse the question use cp.data.model[key].qt so quiz questions will always repoort correctly moving forward
+  -Redesigned answer logic, parses answers out of quiz more consistently -Fixed result.duration so you know how many seconds into slide answer was provided, works for well for inifinite/multiple attempts